nats-io/natscli/README.md

 }
 ```

-This is the general pattern for the entire `jsm` utility - prompts for needed information but every action can be run non interactively making it usable as a cli api.
+This is the general pattern for the entire `jsm` utility - prompting for needed information but every action can be run non-interactively making it usable as a cli api.
 All information output like seen above can be turned into JSON using `-j`.

 #### Publishing Into a Message Set